-Marie Curie has an extraordinary scientific legacy, which belies a very humble start in life.
-She was born Maria Sklodowska in Poland in 1867, the youngest daughter in a poor family of five children.
-Driven by a thirst for learning and education, Marie’s hard work at school was, however, rewarded with the offer of studying Physics and Maths at the prestigious Sorbonne University in Paris.
+An extraordinary scientific legacy belies Marie Curie’s very humble start in life: she was born Maria Sklodowska in Poland in 1867, the youngest daughter in a poor family of five children.
+Driven by a thirst for learning and education, Marie’s hard work at the school was however rewarded with the offer of studying Physics and Maths at the prestigious Sorbonne University in Paris.
 This was where she met scientist Pierre Curie.
 Marie and Pierre studied radioactivity together and made the vital discovery of two new chemical elements – polonium and radium.

-The scientific work of Marie Curie also had huge impacts on the medical world in other ways: her study of x-rays led to her important role in World War One, helping to fit small x-ray machines to ambulances.
+Marie’s scientific work also had huge impacts on the medical world in other ways: her study of x-rays led to her important role in World War One, helping to fit small x-ray machines to ambulances.
 Marie was put in charge of the Red Cross’ radiological service and, as well as tending to injured soldiers herself, Marie also taught doctors how to use mobile x-ray machines to diagnose injuries and locate bullets and shrapnel in wounded soldiers’ bodies.